Moskvitch 2140

-The Moskvitch 2140 series (Москвич-2140) is a small family car produced by Soviet automotive maker AZLK from January 1976 to 1988.
+The Moskvitch 2140 series (Москвич-2140) is a small family car produced by Soviet automotive maker AZLK from January 1976 to July 1988.
 It started first as Moskvitch 2138 and Moskvitch 2140 on a modified 412 platform.
 Pre-production models were shown during 1975.
-Starting in 1981, the modernised modification of the M-2140 export/luxury model was also designed and branded "2140 SL" in the Eastern Bloc countries and "1500 SL" outside.
-The most notable differences between the two models were redesigned dashboard and front seat headrests in the M-2140.
+The Moskvitch 2140 SL/Moskvitch 1500 SL was an upmarket export variant, first publicly showcased in November 1980 for the 50th anniversary of AZLK, its production started in summer 1981; compared to the regular M-2140, it had large plastic bumpers with integrated side markers/turn signals, larger taillight units, plastic moldings on the door sides, and completely revised interior with new dashboard, steering wheel, and seats.